-Type: 2 octet field with value TBD, see IANA Considerations section.
+Type:A 2-octet field with value TBD, see IANA Considerations section.

-Length: 2 octet..
+Length: 2 octets.

-Max SI:A 1 octet field encoding the maximum Set Identifier(as defined in [RFC8279]), used in the encapsulation for this BIER subdomain for this BitString length.
+Max SI:A 1-octet field encoding the maximum Set Identifier(as defined in [RFC8279]), used in the encapsulation for this BIER subdomain for this BitString length.